Debyvypth1862/Data-Engineering-Projects/retail-sales-etl/README.md

 3. Make your changes
 4. Submit a pull request

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For support or queries, please contact [Your Contact Information]
+For support or queries, please contact vypmon@gmail.com